 AEO is not always worth the work.
 Three categories of vertical see almost no citation traffic and should focus on classic SEO and direct sales instead.

 Transactional commerce with no information component.
-A site selling commodity products (replacement bulbs, generic apparel, parts catalogs) does not get cited because users do not prompt LLMs for those queries.
+Sites selling commodity products (replacement bulbs, generic apparel, parts catalogs) do not get cited because users do not prompt LLMs for those queries.
 They search Amazon, Google Shopping, or the manufacturer directly.
 AEO effort is wasted; the budget belongs in product feed quality and shopping ads.

 Hyper-local services with thin search volume.
-A single-location plumber in a town of 8,000 people has too little prompt volume across the four engines for AEO to be measurable.
+A single-location plumber in a town of 8,000 has too little prompt volume across the four engines for AEO to be measurable.
 Classic local SEO (Google Business Profile, citation consistency, local link building) returns more per hour.
-The exception is a clinical or legal service in a small market where the prompt volume is low but the per-prompt value is high; those are worth AEO work.
+The exception is a clinical or legal service in a small market where the prompt volume is low but the per-prompt value is high.
+Those are worth AEO work.

-Verticals where the LLM refuses to cite specific brands.
-Financial advice, medical diagnosis, and legal advice generate cautious LLM responses that lean on the engine's safety guardrails rather than specific sources.
-The model often cites government or regulator pages and refuses to recommend specific firms.
-AEO can still help (named credentials, schema, named jurisdictions), but the ceiling is lower.
-Pair with classic SEO and trust signals (reviews, accreditation, named partnerships).
+Verticals where the model refuses to cite specific brands.
+Financial advice, medical diagnosis, legal advice.
+The model leans on safety guardrails rather than specific sources, often cites government or regulator pages, refuses to recommend specific firms.
+AEO can still help (named credentials, schema, named jurisdictions) but the ceiling is lower.
+Pair with classic SEO and trust signals.

-The diagnostic test: run 20 prompts a real prospective customer would actually type, across all four engines.
+The diagnostic: run 20 prompts a real prospective customer would actually type, across all four engines.
 Count how often any source in the vertical gets cited.
-If fewer than 30 percent of prompts return a citation panel with relevant sources, the vertical is low-citation and AEO is not the priority.
-If above 60 percent, AEO is core.
+Below 30 percent and AEO is not the priority.
+Above 60 percent and AEO is core.
 Between those, AEO matters but should not crowd out classic work.

 For the broader question of where to put marketing budget, see why CMOs should kill paid search budget.
 The argument for AEO and classic SEO over paid search is the same argument: build owned surfaces that compound, do not rent attention that resets to zero every month.